ashishdhawas/Salary-Prediction-ML/README.md

     * This preprocessor is saved as pickle file.

 3. Model Training :
     * In this phase base model is tested .
-The best model found was catboost regressor.
+The best model found was random forest regressor.
-    * After this hyperparameter tuning is performed on catboost and knn model.
+    * After this hyperparameter tuning is performed on random forest regressor model.
-    * A final VotingRegressor is created which will combine prediction of catboost, xgboost and knn models.
+    * A final VotingRegressor is created which will combine prediction of random forest models.
     * This model is saved as pickle file.

 4. Prediction Pipeline :